Remote Buddy FAQ

 Done

 Finally, click on Close.
-You can now map the action with the recorded IR command anywhere, available under Audio & CD/DVD.
+You can now map the action with the recorded IR command anywhere, available under All Apps.